belgattitude/httpx/docs/src/pages/exception/bundle.md

 The export fields and the builds are checked on the CI with [are-the-types-wrong](https://arethetypeswrong.github.io/).

 > PS: Plans to remove cjs support might land in a next major version.

-### Compatibility

-Node 18+ and es2022 compatibility is ensured on the CI.

-Browser builds follows the [.browserslistrc](https://github.com/belgattitude/httpx/blob/main/packages/exception/.browserslistrc) configuration.
-From the defaults, Chrome 96+, Firefox 90+, Edge 91+, Safari 15+ and Opera 77+ are set as minimal supported versions.

-For *older* browsers:

-- Most frontend frameworks can transpile the library (ie: [nextjs](https://nextjs.org/docs/app/api-reference/next-config-js/transpilePackages)...)
-- You might want to add the [error-cause-polyfill](https://github.com/ehmicky/error-cause-polyfill) to support nested errors (if not present they are simply discarded - no runtime errors).

 ### Typescript